 Price Overview in Georgia: Food

 In Georgia, nobody will be hungry: the country offers an abundance of national dishes and fresh products for affordable prices.
 It is important to take into account that the prices of many products, vegetables, and fruits are significantly lower when purchased in markets or in small grocery stores.
 In supermarkets, prices may slightly vary not in favour of tourists.
 Do not forget to bargain: Georgians, like most Eastern nations, love a bargain, no matter whether you buy tomatoes on the market or souvenirs.

 Bread in Georgia costs from 0.7-1 lari, for example, lavash or shoti.
 Consider that buying bread is best from bakeries.
 Such bread, unlike the factory-made bread, is baked in special stone stoves, due to which bread acquires a unique aroma.
 Georgia is famous for its delicious cheeses.
 For example, the Adygei cheese can be purchased for 7-8 GEL per kg, while the famous Suluguni costs from 8-10 GEL per kg.

 Prices for wine – the most famous drink that became the hallmark of Georgia, start from 3-4 GEL per litre.
 Depending on the brand, ageing, and nobility of wine, prices may differ significantly.
-In many markets, as well as in wineries, cafes and restaurants are sold homemade wine for bottling.
+In many markets, as well as in wineries, cafes and restaurants homemade wines for bottling are sold.
 As a rule, it is cheaper, but in no way inferior in quality.

 Seasonal fruits and vegetables in Georgia are very cheap.
 So, in summer you can buy a kg of tomatoes for 1-1.5 GEL, cucumbers cost about 1 GEL, watermelon – 60-70 tetri per kg, a kg of grapes is 2 GEL.